 When I was 18 years old, I finally woke up.
 I don’t mean that I found God, or realised that Santa Clause is a big fat lie, I mean something completely different.
-I had discovered RC Car Racing a few years earlier, and after saving money and buying a car, had now been racing for two years.
+I had discovered RC Car Racing a few years earlier and purchased a cheap rc car to see what I thought of it and realised I loved it.
+So after saving money and buying a car, I’ve now been racing for two years.
 I was lying on the sofa, reading an RC Car Magazine, and I still remember it was a race report from Hot Rod Hobbies Reedy Truckrace.
 I was looking at the pictures and I thought to myself: “I wish I could go and race in America, the tracks look perfect and it seems like RC Mecca!
 I wish my life was different and I had money to go.”

 The best tracks are in USA!